Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Introduction

 where $g$ is the genus of the curve and $c\in\mathbb Q^*$ is a constant.
-We denote the Sato-Tate group of the Jacobian of a smooth projective curve defined over a number field $k$ by $\ST(C):=\ST(\Jac(C))$.
+We denote the Sato-Tate group of the Jacobian of a smooth projective curve by $\ST(C):=\ST(\Jac(C)_{\mathbb Q})$.
 Note that while the Sato-Tate group is a compact Lie group, it may not be connected \cite{Fite2016}.
-In our work we study the identity component of $\ST(C)$, denoted $\ST^0(C):=\ST^0(\Jac(C))$.
+In our work we study the connected component of the identity of $\ST(C)$, denoted $\ST^0(C):=\ST^0(\Jac(C)_{\mathbb Q})$.
+Note that $\ST^0(C)$ is isomorphic to the full Sato-Tate group $\ST(\Jac(C)_{F})$, where $F$ is the minimal extension over which all endomorphisms of $\Jac(C)$ are defined.

 This problem of determining the identity component of the Sato-Tate groups of families of trinomial hyperelliptic curves was originally posed as part of the Arizona Winter School {\it Analytic Methods in Arithmetic Geometry} in March 2016.
-Using similar methods to \cite{Fite2016} and a theorem of Kani-Rosen \cite[Theorem C]{KaniRosen1989}, we obtain the following explicit results for $\ST^0(C)$ for families of genus 4 and 5 curves (see Theorems \ref{genus4b}, \ref{genus5b}, respectively). \begin{theorem} The identity component of the Sato-Tate group of the Jacobian of the hyperelliptic curve $y^2=x^{10}+c$ is $\U(1)_2 \times \U(1)_2.$ \end{theorem}
+Using similar methods to \cite{Fite2016} and a theorem of Kani-Rosen \cite[Theorem C]{KaniRosen1989}, we obtain the following explicit results for $\ST^0(C)$ for families of genus 4 and 5 curves (the notation is defined in Section \ref{sec:background}). \begin{theorem} The identity component of the Sato-Tate group of the Jacobian of the hyperelliptic curve $y^2=x^{10}+c$ is $\U(1)_2 \times \U(1)_2.$ \end{theorem}